A Simple Convergence Proof of Adam and Adagrad: Related work

 The coordinate-wise version of Adagrad was also tackled by \citet{adagrad_proof_vector}, offering a convergence result for Adagrad with either heavy-ball or Nesterov style momentum.
-We obtain the same rate for heavy-ball momentum with respect to $N$ (i.e., $\bigo{\ln(N)/\sqrt{N}}$), but we improve the dependence on the momentum parameter $\beta_1$ from $\bigo{(1-\beta_1)^{-3}}$ to $\bigo{(1-\beta_1)^{-1}}$. \citet{adamlike} also provided a bound for Adagrad and Adam, but without convergence guarantees for Adam for any hyper-parameter choice, and with a worse dependency on $\beta_1$.
+We obtain the same rate for heavy-ball momentum with respect to $N$ (i.e., $\bigo{\ln(N)/\sqrt{N}}$), but we improve the dependence on the momentum parameter $\beta_1$ from $\bigo{(1-\beta_1)^{-3}}$ to $\bigo{(1-\beta_1)^{-1}}$. \citet{adamlike} also provided a bound for Adagrad and Adam, but without convergence guarantees for Adam for any hyper-parameter choice, and with a worse dependency on $\beta_1$. \citet{zhou2018convergence} also cover Adagrad in the stochastic setting, however their proof technique leads to a $\sqrt{1/\epsilon}$ term in their bound, typically with $\epsilon{=}10^{-8}$.
 Finally, a convergence bound for Adam was introduced by \citet{zou2019sufficient}.
 We recover the same scaling of the bound with respect to $\alpha$ and $\beta_2$.
-However their bound has a dependency of $\bigo{(1-\beta_1)^{-5}}$ with respect to $\beta_1$, while we get $\bigo{(1-\beta_1)^{-1}}$, a significant improvement.
+However their bound has a dependency of $\bigo{(1-\beta_1)^{-5}}$ with respect to $\beta_1$, while we get $\bigo{(1-\beta_1)^{-1}}$, a significant improvement. \citet{shi2020rmsprop} obtain similar convergence results for RMSProp and Adam when considering the random shuffling setup.
+They use an affine growth condition (i.e. norm of the stochastic gradient is bounded by an affine function of the norm of the deterministic gradient) instead of the boundness of the gradient, but their bound decays with the number of total epochs, not stochastic updates leading to an overall $\sqrt{s}$ extra term with $s$ the size of the dataset.
+Finally, \citet{faw_adapt} use the same affine growth assumption to derive high probability bounds for scalar Adagrad.

 Non adaptive methods like SGD are also well studied in the non convex setting~\citep{random_sgd}, with a convergence rate of $O(1/\sqrt{N})$ for a smooth objective with bounded variance of the gradients.
 Unlike adaptive methods, SGD requires knowing the smoothness constant.
 When adding heavy-ball momentum, \citet{yang2016unified} showed that the convergence bound degrades as $O((1 - \beta_1)^{-2})$, assuming that the gradients are bounded.
 We apply our proof technique for momentum to SGD in the Appendix, Section~\ref{app:sec:sgd} and improve this dependency to $O((1 - \beta_1)^{-1})$.
+Recent work by \citet{liu_momentum} achieves the same dependency with weaker assumptions. \citet{defazio2020momentum} provided an in-depth analysis of SGD-M with a tight Liapunov analysis.